Drive Me to Distraction

 (All devices except Kindle)Report availability issues to firstname.lastname@example.org

 Caitlyn Nicholas began writing in 2005.
 Exhausted, pregnant and coping with a demanding toddler, she decided the time was right to embark on a writing career.
-To her family’s eternal startlement she is now the author of three novels and a short story.
+To her family’s eternal startlement, she is now the author of five novels and a short story.

 Her debut novel and the first manuscript she had ever written Running Scared, was published in January 2007.
-Her second book, Secret Intentions was published in 2009.
-Drive Me To Distraction will be published in November 2012 by Momentum.Find out more
+This was followed by Secret Intentions in 2009, and The Danger Game in 2012.
+Her most recent novel, Drive Me To Distraction, was published by Momentum in late 2012.Find out more